 The First ever Multisport Games in Asia were organized in the year 1913, in Manila, Philippines known as 'Oriental Games', while Golf was played at the Asian Games for the first time in 1982, when the games were held in New Delhi, India.

-The 2022 Asian Games will be held in Hangzhou, Zhejiang.
-The Games were originally scheduled to take place from 10 to 25 September 2022, but due to the COVID-19 pandemic, the event has been postponed.
-The Asian Games will be held from 23 September 2023 to 8 October 2023.
-The Golf competition will be held at the West Lake International Golf Course, located in Xihu District, Hangzhou.
+The 2022 Asian Games will be held in Hangzhou, China.
+The Games were originally scheduled to take place in September 2022, but due to the COVID-19 pandemic, the event has been postponed.
+The Asian Games will now be held from 23 September 2023 to 8 October 2023.
+The golf competition will be held at the West Lake International Golf Course, located in Xihu District, Hangzhou.

 For additional information, please visit 2022 Hangzhou.

-In 2026, 20th Asian Summer Games will be held in Japan, in Aichi-Nagoya, from 19 September to 4 October.
-Additional information are available in the Official Website.
-The Golf competition will be held at the Aichi Country Club Higashiyama Course.
+In 2026, the 20th Asian Summer Games will be held in Aichi-Nagoya, Japan from 19 September to 4 October 2026.
+Additional information is available on the official website.
+The golf competition will be held at the Aichi Country Club Higashiyama Course.

 For additional information, please visit 2026 Aichi-Nagoya

-On 16 December 2020, OCA General Assembly announced that in 2030 Doha will host the 21st Asian Summer Games Golf will be host in the Qatar Foundation Golf Course.
+On 16 December 2020, OCA General Assembly announced that Doha will host the 21st Asian Summer Games in 2030.
+Golf will be played on the Qatar Foundation Golf Course.

 During the same OCA General Assembly, it was announced that Riyadh will host the 2034 Asian Summer Games.
-Golf will be hosted in the existing Nofa Golf Resort.
+Golf will be hosted at the existing Nofa Golf Resort.

-Additional information will be available in the Official Website 2034 Riyadh
+Additional information will be available on the official website, 2034 Riyadh